embassy-rs/ekv/README.md

 Soon:

-- Refactor page header: make meta and file pages have different magic so they can have different headers, instead of meta "abusing" the file header with prev_page_id = PageID::MAX-1 etc.

 - Support "progressive compaction": instead of compacting 2 whole files into one, do it page by page.
 - Handle storage full condition.
 Currently panics.
 It should trigger compactions, then return error if still full.
 - Add (optional) CRCs to check data integrity.
 Both headers and data.